hypervel/hypervel.org/docs/docs/validation.md

 ### A Note on Optional Fields

-By default, Laravel Hyperf includes the `TrimStrings` and `ConvertEmptyStringsToNull` middleware in your application's global middleware stack.
+By default, Hypervel includes the `TrimStrings` and `ConvertEmptyStringsToNull` middleware in your application's global middleware stack.
 These middleware are listed but disabled in the stack by the `App\Http\Kernel` class.
 If you enable these middleware, you will often need to mark your "optional" request fields as `nullable` if you do not want the validator to consider `null` values as invalid.
 For example:

 ```php
 $request->validate([